coderealm/hacker-news/src/HackerNews/Readme.md

 Mocked xUnit tests added, give the time more unit tests can be added to run the tests as part of the build CI/CD pipepline

-In memory caching is used but for a production app, Redis Cache would be a better choice

 Retry policies would be implemented for production apps